muguangyi/unlang/README.md

   }
   ```

-* Congrats with "Hello UNLang!" in Unity console window.
+* Congrats with `Hello UNLang!` in Unity console window.

 ## Documentation